oracle-devrel/devo.tutorials/tf-101/index.md

 **Difficulty:** Beginner

-Heard about infrastructure-as-code (IaC) but am not sure why you should care?
-Tired of pointing-and-clicking to manage your OCI infrastructure?
+Heard about Infrastructure as Code (IaC) but not sure if it's for you?
+Tired of pointing-and-clicking to manage your OCI infrastructure or just looking to reacquaint yourself?

 This set of tutorials is for you!

 Here's what we'll cover: